wankdanker/node-discover/README.md

 node-discover
 =============

-Automatically discover your nodejs instances using UDP broadcast with built in support for automatic single master, service advertising, channel messages.
+Automatic and decentralized discovery and monitoring of nodejs instances with built in support for a single master process, service advertising and channel messaging.

 Version 0.0.3